pointOfive/Home/README.md

 <details>
 <summary>
-Note: If I have an arrow in front of me like this, click me.
+Note: If I have an arrow in front of me like this I'm clickable.
 </summary>

 <br>